Is There A Bee-friendly Clematis?

 3. Clematis Montana - possibly certain varieties

 Firstly, I want to state that I have one variety of Clematis montana in my garden, and it's growing over a wooden arch.
-Its presence in my garden pre-dates this website.
+I'm not convinced of its value to bees, and its presence in my garden pre-dates this website.

 It's a lovely climber that flowers in spring, and was sold to me complete with a 'wildlife and pollinator friendly' tag.